-Bouldering is a great sport for beginner or expert rock climbers.
-Climbers climb horizontally across the wall so their feet are never too far from the ground.
-This means that no harnesses are needed as the climber simply takes a step down if they feel like they are going to come off the wall.
-Multiple students can climb at a time which means more time climbing and less time watching someone else.
-Staff will start by taking the students through an introductory lesson on climbing techniques.
-Once the students have had a few tries climbing the wall, staff will play some fun bouldering games to apply their new climbing knowledge.
+A great sport for beginner or expert rock climbers.
+Climbers climb horizontally across the wall so their feet are never far from the ground.
+Multiple students can climb at a time which means more time climbing.
+Includes an introductory lesson on climbing techniques, trial climbs, and fun bouldering games!

 Students will learn the basic parts of the canoe along with proper strokes such as the J-stroke, draws, and prys.
 After the dry land training, students will be given the opportunity to practice their strokes on beautiful Oxbow Lake, while playing exciting canoe games with their fellow classmates.

 Olympia’s four sided, 40 foot climbing tower is designed to provide the right level of challenge for every student, whether they are a beginner or an expert.

 The newest addition to our high ropes course.
 This 40 foot swing is the definition of challenge by choice!
 Two participants are hoisted into the air (to a height of their choice) and release themselves to swing over the lake!